After the April 1986 nuclear disaster, a 30-kilometer zone around Chernobyl was completely abandoned. This is what it looks like today.

 Despite high radiation levels in the area, wildlife populations are free to grow in the absence of human hunting, territory encroachment, and other interference.
 Experts disagree on the extent to which any populations can weather the radiation in the long run, but for now, the animals are thriving.

-Some 30 years after such an apocalyptic event, life in Chernobyl today has found a way.
+Nearly four decades after such an apocalyptic event, life in Chernobyl today has found a way.